 Apps and integrations

-Shopify apps and integrations, while very useful, can be quite a drain on the finances.
+Shopify apps and integrations, while extremely useful, can be quite a drain on your finances.
 This is because most of them (or most of the useful ones!) involve an ongoing monthly fee.

 There are around 8,000 Shopify apps to choose from — you can view them all in the Shopify app store.
 The apps let you add functionality to your Shopify store, or integrate it with popular services (Mailchimp, Xero, Amazon etc.).